Growing Your Business

 For Information on permits, licenses, development charges, and design guidelines, please visit the City of Burlington’s Planning and Development website.

-BEDC has a number of events throughout the year.
+We have a number of events throughout the year.
 Please visit our Events page to learn more.

 The Burlington Chamber of Commerce also has a number of galas, tradeshows, networking events and more.